 The Alterface boss adds that he sees the former Silesian Amusement Park becoming “more of a Scandinavian type of park.
 I can imagine more F&B and quiet zones in a very green environment.
 The park and the city around it has changed so much for the good in the last 10 years.”

 Lift towers dotted in and around Chorzów and Katowice remind one of the area’s coal-mining heritage.
-Poland is still Europe’s second-biggest coal producer, but Katowice likes to think of itself these days as the administrative, academic and cultural heart of the Silesian region.
+Poland is still Europe’s second-biggest coal producer.
+However, Katowice likes to think of itself these days as the administrative, academic and cultural heart of the Silesian region.

 At Legendia, there’s another lofty relic of days gone by.
 Standing 45-mall tall, DreamFlight Airlines has thrilled families since the park’s opening day 59 years ago.
 Though they were a few calls to scrap it when the park overhauled its ride selection, Cebula insists that was never an option.

 Legendia Flower continues to act as a beacon for the park to passers-by.
-The 40m-high Ferris wheel was built by the Polish manufacturer Constal in 1978 and looks much younger than its years thanks to a recent refurbishment.
+The 40m-high Ferris wheel was built by the Polish manufacturer Constal in 1978.
+However, it looks much younger than its years thanks to a recent refurbishment.

 Until the arrival of Lech, the park’s biggest coaster was the twin loop Tornado, added in 2007.
 The Soquet construction previously appeared at the British parks Lightwater Valley and American Adventure.
 Legendia also has two pre-owned coasters from Pinfari, Dream Hunters Society and Scary Toys Factory.
 The latter, along with a log flume added in 2016, were among several rides acquired from the defunct Danish park Sommerland Syd.